Monitor with the NCache Monitor Custom Dashboard

-On pressing the plus button a text box for the dashboard name and the view will be provided.
+On pressing the "+" button, a text box for the dashboard name and the view will be provided.

-Provide the name and the view and then click Create.
+Provide the name and view.
+Then click Create.

 Monitor Cache Counters

-- From the list opened, drag and drop the required counters from the Server or Client category.
+- From the list that will open, drag and drop the required counters from the Server or Client category.

-- The custom dashboard after dragging various Client or Server counters will look like this.
+- The custom dashboard after dragging the various Client or Server counters will look like this:

 Monitor Client Processes of Clustered Cache

-Client Process control shows details of running client applications against current cache.
-Details include client IP, process ID, port, server IP with which this client application is connected and Sent/Received bytes by each client.
+The Client Process control shows the details of running client applications against the current cache.
+These details include the client IP, process ID, port, and server IP which this client application connects to, and the bytes sent/received by each client.

 Follow the steps below to monitor the client processes: